 I bounced out of bed the next morning with the wild ferocity of an over-sugared 8-year-old.
 BIRTHDAY!
 At last!

 The system lock did a great job at reminding me that while yes, it was my birthday, I still had 19 hours, 11 minutes, and 40 seconds left to go until the actual 8-year-anniversary-to-the-minute of my birth.
 Bah humbug.
 It was my birthday already!
 Unlock!
-Unlockkkk!
-I’d grab and shake the system if only I could get a grip on it.
+Unloooooock!
+I’d grab and shake the System if only I could get a grip on it.
 Getting up carefully to avoid waking up mom and dad – he was shifting back over to day-duty – I wandered around the house getting ready for the morning.

 A brief whirlwind of chores in the morning, then lunch!
 Mom had cooked, shooing me out of the kitchen – a rarity when she was trying to get me every skill possible.
 Dad was around as well, and the three of us sat down together for a delicious lunch.
 Once it was over, there was a surprise for me!